BvdP/elliptical-box-maker/README.md

 Inkscape plug-in that generates drawings for an elliptical box which can be made using a laser cutter.

-This is a work in progress and not very useful at the moment.
+This is still a work in progress.

 Installation
 ------------